-How to select the right drill?
+How to choose the right drill bit?
 For getting the best result, you should choose a drill bit providing proper chip clearance, good surface finish and precise hole positions.
-Understand the basics of drill bit selection involves material, coating, and geometries to make the best choice.
+Understand the basics of drill bit selection involves material, coating, geometries, types, sizes, and specifications to make the best choice.

 There are a number of types of drills designed for different purposes.
 To separate one drill bit from another, you need to analyze the difference between them.
 Drills can be made from varying materials and apply multiple coating, or come in different geometries.
 Choose the drill bit based on the material of CNC drilling parts to be machined and characteristics of the tool.

 A drill bit is generally made from high-speed steel, high-speed steel with cobalt or carbide.

 – High-speed steel: the most basic drill material, it is inexpensive and can be used in the drill press and hand drilling operations, resharpen the drill can extend its lifespan.

 – High-speed with cobalt: holds up better than high-speed steel and more heat and wear-resistant, easy to resharpen as well.

 – Carbide: the most expensive material, but it can last the longest time, also gives the best heat and chip resistance, allows for coolant through holes.
 Despite the price of carbide is much higher than other materials, the cost for drilling per hole usually is the lowest when using carbide drill, because it can produce more holes than cobalt and is capable of running 3 to 5 times faster.
 The drill bit is mainly used for producing deeper holes or working with tough-to-drill materials.

 – Bright finish: the cheapest coating, often applied to drill low-carbon steel and aluminum workpiece.

 – Black oxide: more lubricity than bright finish, resistant to oxidation, applying heat treatment process will increase its service life.